cyberrangecz/docs/docs/installation-guide/base-infrastructure.md

     ./create-base.sh
     ```

-3. Set the firewall rules.
+3. Security Groups information.

-    The firewall rules within OpenStack are grouped in Security Groups.
-Currently, we are using only the default Security Group called `default`.
+    The firewall rules within OpenStack are grouped into Security Groups.
+KYPO platform currently requires the following rules to be enabled.
+They are created automatically in the previous step.

-    KYPO platform currently requires ingress access for ports 22 (SSH), 443 (HTTPS)
-    and 8443 (HTTPS), and optionally ingress access of ICMP protocol.

-    ```shell
-    openstack security group rule create --remote-ip 0.0.0.0/0 --protocol icmp --ingress --ethertype IPv4 default openstack security group rule create --remote-ip 0.0.0.0/0 --dst-port 22 --protocol tcp --ingress --ethertype IPv4 default openstack security group rule create --remote-ip 0.0.0.0/0 --dst-port 443 --protocol tcp --ingress --ethertype IPv4 default openstack security group rule create --remote-ip 0.0.0.0/0 --dst-port 8443 --protocol tcp --ingress --ethertype IPv4 default
-    ```
+    * 22 (SSH)
+    * 443 (HTTPS)
+    * 8443 (HTTPS)
+    * ICMP protocol

     !!! note
-        The provided group rules are very basic and they expose the generated servers to the world (`0.0.0.0/0`).
-This may not be necessary for your use case.
-Use with caution.
+        The provided group rules are very basic and they expose the deployed servers to the world (`0.0.0.0/0`).
+This may not be suitable for your use case.

 4. Test the base infrastructure via Ansible (executed with the `host_key_checking = False` option).